Chicago Product Disparagement Lawyer

 Truth is an absolute defense to a product disparagement claim, meaning that if a defendant demonstrates the statement made was factually true, the defendant will not be liable for any damages.
-However, even if not completely accurate, it may still be a valid defense if the statement is substantially true.
+However, even if it is not completely accurate, it may still be a valid defense if the statement is substantially true.

 Statements made in a judicial proceeding or statements made by a public officer in performing their duties are considered “absolutely privileged,” so these statements are immune to a product disparagement claim, even if they are defamatory.

 Conditional privilege is another valid defense to a claim of product disparagement.
-Conditional privilege applies when the speaker or publisher had some legitimate interest in making the statement.
+Conditional privilege applies when the speaker or publisher has some legitimate interest in making the statement.
 However, this defense will not apply if the speaker or publisher made the statement with malicious intent.

 An assertion of opinion by the defendant will also lead to a product disparagement claim failing because opinions cannot be proven or disproven.
-However, the claim may still apply if a defendant labeled an opinion as a factual statement.
+However, the claim may still apply if a defendant labels an opinion as a factual statement.

 How Much Compensation Can Businesses Recover for Product Disparagement?

 Businesses facing product disparagement can sue for compensation for their losses.
 The money should compensate for the business’s losses and put them in the position they would have been in if the defendant had never made the false statements.
-Businesses must provide detailed proof of the amount of money they lost to recover compensation.
+Businesses must provide detailed proof of the money they lost to recover compensation.

 How a Product Disparagement Lawyer Can Help